PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 ## Unsubscribing from events

-Unsubscribing from events is done by simply invoking the `Unsubscribe` method of an `AzureEventBus` instance.
+Unsubscribing from a event type is done by invoking the `Unsubscribe` method of an `AzureEventBus` with the respective `T` type.

 Keep in mind that the above method will close the connection as soon as possible and will then dispose the subscriber client.
 A new instance needs to be created in order to subscribe to events again.